Nvidia GeForce RTX 3080 Founders Edition Hands On and Unboxing

 It's not going to work at all in small form factor cases.
 In fact, even the RTX 3080 FE is going to be a tight fit in smaller PCs.
 There's also a bit of concern about how the back fan venting directly into the CPU and RAM area will affect temperatures on those components, but considering the PC case is a closed system, I can't imagine it will be much worse than any other open-air cooler design venting into your case interior.

 The GeForce RTX 3080 officially goes on sale on September 17, and current indications are that it's not just Nvidia's Founders Edition, based on some of the pre-orders and pricing links for partner cards that have been popping up.
-Hopefully there's plenty of cards to go around, because plenty of people that skipped the previous generation of GPU upgrades have been eyeing this round for upgrades.
+Hopefully there's enough cards to go around (there probably won't be, at least initially), because plenty of people that skipped the previous generation of GPU upgrades have been eyeing this round for upgrades.
 Check back next week for our full review.